-Pre-orders for the Fitbit Charge 5 are now available.
+The Fitbit Charge 5 is now available.
 And about time, after weeks of leaks and rumors.
 The new tracker will be available soon, but in the meantime, here’s what you should know about its design, features, release date, and price.

 With its compact design and clean rectangular display, the Fitbit Charge series falls between the Inspire and Versa lines, offering a wide range of features for such a compact gadget.